top of page

 6. Not allowing enough recovery

-We can speed up your recovery from injury with a combination of Myofascial release, Radial and Focused Shockwave Therapy within the same sessions.
+We can speed up your recovery from Shoulder injuries with a combination of Myofascial release, Radial and Focused Shockwave Therapy within the same sessions.

 Depending on whether it is Acute or Chronic, 3 - 6 sessions are generally required for most people to gain complete pain relief and make a full recovery from Shoulder injuries.